SafetyCulture/safetyculture-sdk-python/tools/exporter/ReadMe.md

 sync_delay_in_seconds: 1000
 ```

+Note: Templates for which there is no export profile id listed in the config file will be exported without a profile applied

 ## Naming the exported files

 When configuring a custom filename convention in export settings (in config.yaml) you can provide an audit item ID from the ones below to cause all exported audit reports be named after the response of that particular item in the audit.